Bader-G/wp-weather-widget/README.md

 Made as a WordPress plugin for easy installation.
 Widget was developed using an object orientent apprach for scalability.

-D. A short paragraph outlining your thoughts on the test
+My thoughts on the test are that it was an engaging test about the use of APIs in a WordPress development environment.

 Test took around 3 hours to complete.